vedro-universe/vedro-docs/docs/features/parameterized-scenarios.md

 ### Subject Interpolation

 You can also incorporate interpolation into the scenario's subject.
 The subject is a descriptive string for the scenario and can include placeholders for parameter values.
-To interpolate these values, use the [format string syntax](https://docs.python.org/3/library/string.html#format-string-syntax).
+To interpolate these values, use the <Link to="https://docs.python.org/3/library/string.html#format-string-syntax">format string syntax</Link>.

 ```python
 import vedro